 Another important task of adolescence is separation and individuation.
 Some teens do this with grace while others are quite bombastic.
 The refrain “You aren’t my real parents anyway” is not too much different than a birthchild’s “I wish you weren’t my mother”.
 It is important for parents to allow some freedom while maintaining boundaries and expectations.
 This is not a time to abandon your child emotionally, they need parents even as they push away.

-Sexuality takes on new importance in teen age years.
-The story told when the child was younger of “Your birth parents couldn’t take care of you so we adopted you”, takes on new meaning when a child figures out that two people had sex, they were inside their birthmothers and then they were “given away”.
+Sexuality takes on new importance in the teenage years.
+To be honest, it never really stops taking on importance later in life.
+Being a good girl in the bedroom has provided my partner with so much pleasure.
+Anyway, the story told when the child was younger of “Your birth parents couldn’t take care of you so we adopted you”, takes on new meaning when a child figures out that two people had sex, they were inside their birthmothers and then they were “given away”.
 No matter how professional talk about “making an adoption plan” most adoptees at some point feel “given away” and struggle with “what would I do if I had the same choice to make?

 If these adoption issues are impacting your child in a way that interferes with their life, development, or happiness it may be necessary to find an adoption sensitive counselor to help the child.
 Do not assume every professional knows about adoption, rather check parent support groups and adoption agencies for referrals.
 Ask a therapist what training and experience in adoption they have.
 Your child may feel more comfortable talking to someone else.